Early College of Muskegon County (ECMC)

-Early College Muskegon County (ECMC) is a program that allows selected students to extend high school by one year in order to earn both their high school diploma and up to 62 college credits from Muskegon Community College (MCC) at no cost to the student.
-For more details, see the Early College Muskegon County brochure , and the Early College Student/Parent Information Powerpoint Presentation (PDF).
+ECMC takes place during the 11th, 12th & 13th years of a student's high school career.
+It is a program that allows selected students to extend high school by one year in order to earn both their high school diploma and up to 62 college credits from Muskegon Community College (MCC) at no cost to the student.
+For more details, see the ECMC brochure or the ECMC website.

 The program is designed for students who will be the first from their families to attend college or students who need extra support to continue their education.
 Students served by the program may not have the financial resources to attend college, may reside in single-parent households, be homeless, or be part of other underrepresented groups.
-Selection is also based on GPA, progress toward high school graduation, and test scores.
+Selection is also based on GPA (2.5 - 3.5), attendance, progress toward high school graduation, and test scores.